abdelrahmanbadr/Go-Design-Patterns/Structural/adapter/README.rst

 Terminology
 -------
--'Target' is the domain-specific interface that Client wants to use.
+- Target is the domain-specific interface that Client wants to use.
-- `Adapter` adapts the interface Adaptee to the Target interface.
+- Adapter adapts the interface Adaptee to the Target interface.
 It implements the Target interface in terms of the Adaptee.
-- `Adaptee` defines an existing interface that needs adapting.
+- Adaptee defines an existing interface that needs adapting.
-- `Client` collaborates with objects conforming to the Target interface.
+- Client collaborates with objects conforming to the Target interface.

 Examples
 --------